 Serrin Turner of Latham & Watkins LLP secured a groundbreaking decision in April dismissing a class action against the online game developer Zynga with a novel application of US Supreme Court precedent that could extend to other data breach cases.

-Serrin Turner is a partner in the New York office of Latham & Watkins and a member of the firm’s Cybersecurity & Data Privacy Practice, White Collar Defense & Government Investigations Practice, and Complex Commercial Litigation Practice.
+Serrin Turner is a member of the firm’s Privacy & Cyber Practice, Complex Commercial Litigation Practice, and White Collar Defense & Government Investigations Practice.

-Prior to joining Latham, Mr. Turner served for six years as an Assistant US Attorney for the Southern District of New York, where he served as the Office’s lead cybercrime prosecutor.
-During his time at the U.S. Attorney’s Office, Mr. Turner handled a wide range of investigations and prosecutions, involving computer hacking, complex financial fraud, international money laundering, theft of trade secrets, trafficking in stolen identity data, and online black-markets operating on the dark net.
+Mr. Turner joined Latham following six years as an Assistant US Attorney for the Southern District of New York, where he served as the Office’s lead cybercrime prosecutor.
+In that role, Mr. Turner handled a wide range of cybercrime investigations and prosecutions, including matters involving computer hacking, data breaches, trade-secret theft, black-market websites, trafficking in stolen payment card and personal identity information, and money laundering through digital currencies.

 While at the US Attorney’s Office, Mr. Turner also handled high-profile litigation involving US electronic surveillance statutes, including Amnesty International v.
 Clapper, a constitutional challenge to a key foreign-intelligence surveillance statute, as well In re Microsoft Search Warrant, a challenge brought by a leading email provider to a search warrant for data stored overseas.

 Prior to his service at the US Attorney’s Office, Mr. Turner served in the Civil Division of the US Department of Justice.
 He is a two-time recipient of the Attorney General’s Award for Distinguished Service, the Justice Department’s second-highest award, and he has also received the John Marshall Award for Trial of Litigation, the Justice Department's highest award for trial litigators.